-The total Pre-Medicare Retiree Healthcare OPEB liability was based on an actuarial valuation with a valuation date of June 30, 2020.
+The total Pre-Medicare Retiree Healthcare OPEB liability was based on an actuarial valuation with a valuation date of June 30, 2021.
 The Department of Human Resource Management selected the economic, demographic and healthcare claim cost assumptions.
 The actuary provided guidance with respect to these assumptions.
 Initial healthcare costs trend rates used were 6.75 percent for medical and pharmacy and 4.0 percent for dental.
 The ultimate trend rates used were 4.50 percent for medical and pharmacy and 4.0 percent for dental.

-Valuation Date Measurement Date Actuarial Cost Method Amortization Method Effective Amortization Period Actuarially determined contribution rates are calculated as of June 30, one year prior to the end of the fiscal year in which contributions are reported.
-June 30, 2020 (one year prior to the end of the fiscal year) Entry Age Normal Level dollar, Closed 6.34 years Discount Rate Projected Salary Increases Medical Trend Under 65 Year of Ultimate Trend Mortality Pre-Retirement: 2.21% 4.0% Medical & Rx: 6.75% to 4.50% Dental: 4.00% 2029 Mortality rates vary by participant status RP-2014 Employee Rates to age 80, Healthy Annuitant Rates at ages 81 and older projected with Scale BB to 2020; males set back 1 year, 85% of rates; females setback 1 year Post-Retirement Post-Disablement: RP-2014 Employee Rates to age 49, Healthy Annuitant Rates at ages 50 and older projected with Scale BB to 2020; males set forward 1 year; females setback 1 year with 1.5% increase compounded from ages 70 to 85 RP-2014 Disabled Mortality Rates projected with Scale BB to 2020; males 115% of rates; females 130% of rates
+Valuation Date Actuarially determined contribution rates are calculated as of June 30, one year prior to the end of the fiscal year in which contributions are reported.
+Measurement Date June 30, 2021 (one year prior to the end of the fiscal year) Actuarial Cost Method Entry Age Normal Amortization Method Level dollar, Closed Effective Amortization Period 6.37 years Discount Rate 2.16% Projected Salary Increases 5.35% to 3.5% based on years of service from 1 year to 20 years or more Medical Trend Under 65 Medical & Rx: 6.75% to 4.50% Dental: 4.00% Year of Ultimate Trend 2033 Mortality Pre-Retirement: Mortality rates vary by participant status and gender Pub-2010 Benefits Weighted General Employee Rates projected generationally with a Modified MP-2021 Improvement Scale; females set forward 2 years Post-Retirement Pub-2010 Benefits Weighted General Healthy Retiree Rates projected generationally with a Modified MP-2021 Improvement Scale; 110% of rates for females Post-Disablement: Pub-2010 Benefits Weighted General Disabled Rates projected generationally with a Modified MP-2021 Improvement Scale; males and females set forward 3 years Beneficiaries and Survivors: Pub-2010 Benefits Weighted General Contingent Annuitant Rates projected generationally with a Modified MP-2021 Improvement Scale; 110% of rates for males and females

-The discount rate was based on the Bond Buyers GO 20 Municipal Bond Index as of the measurement date which is June 30, 2020.
+The discount rate was based on the Bond Buyers GO 20 Municipal Bond Index as of the measurement date which is June 30, 2021.